medialab/hyphe/README.md

     sudo make install
 ```

-### Python environment: it is recommended to use virtualenv with virtualenvwrapper:
+### Python environment:

+It is recommended to use virtualenv with virtualenvwrapper:

 ```bash
     sudo pip install virtualenv